coredns/coredns/plugin/geoip/README.md

 ```

 ## Databases
-Right now only databases providing the city schema such as `City` and `Enterprise` are supported, other databases types with different schemas are not supported yet.
+The supported databases use city schema such as `City` and `Enterprise` .
+Other databases types with different schemas are not supported yet.

 You can download a free and public City database [here](https://www.maxmind.com/en/geoip2-city).